 Convenience fees are not surcharges, which are costs added simply for the privilege of using a credit card.

 All credit card issuers frown upon surcharges (though most have no problem with offering a discount for using cash).
 "We believe that surcharging credit card purchases is harmful to consumers," says Molly Faust, a spokeswoman for American Express.
 "It is not a customer-friendly practice for a merchant to first attract a customer to its store or website to shop, and then to penalize the customer for using a charge or credit card that the merchant accepts."
 Surcharges are also illegal in 10 states: California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas.

 Not surprisingly, many consumers are unhappy with convenience fees and believe merchants should eat the costs.
 "Paying by credit card is not a convenience for the customer," says Bob Johnson, a photographer and video producer in New York City.
 "It's a convenience for the company because the more ways that the company will accept payment the easier it is for them to make more profits."

 We do not believe that consumers should have to pay a fee just to use their debit or credit card ...
 It is unfair and wrong.

 |-- Ted Carr

-Verizon recently felt the wrath of its customers when it announced that it would charge customers a $2 convenience fee if customers paid with credit or debit cards through the company's website or via telephone.
-The company later reversed its decision after a flood of complaints.
+In one famous example, Verizon felt the wrath of its customers when it announced in December 2011 that it would charge customers a $2 convenience fee if customers paid with credit or debit cards through the company's website or via telephone.
+The company quickly reversed its decision after a flood of complaints.

 The only thing consumers can do to avoid legitimate convenience fees is to pay using the standard payment channel or stop patronizing merchants who charge the fees.
 However, consumers should always be on the lookout for surcharges by checking receipts and paying attention in the checkout line, says Carr.